Corjen/wordpress-boilerplate/README.md

 - Composer with autoloader
 - Hashed production assets.
 No more hasseling with caching or version parameters👋
 - Lint SCSS & JS files
-- Critical CSS - This is automatically build for the homepage, though you could quite easily expand this to other pages

 **Plugins:**
 - [Timber](http://upstatement.com/timber/)